lolyhop/gnn-wiki-project/README.md

 ## 5. Graph Reconstruction

-At this point, we had a clean dataset with high-quality labels, but our graph topology was severely damaged.
+We must now restore the structural integrity of our graph.
 The aggressive filtering in Section 3 removed "bridge" nodes, turning a connected web into thousands of isolated islands.
 A GNN cannot learn effective message passing on such graphs.
 To fix this, we introduce the following techniques.

 ### Connecting 2-hop neighbors via virtual edges